intercom/intercom-ruby/README.md

 - order_number: a Rich Link (value contains 'url' and 'value' keys)
 - price: An Amount in US Dollars (value contains 'amount' and 'currency' keys)

+*NB:* This version of the gem reserves the field name `type` in Event data.

 ### Subscriptions

 Subscribe to events in Intercom to receive webhooks.